openhab/openhab1-addons/bundles/binding/org.openhab.binding.fs20/README.md

 When using a serial port, you may need to add `-Dgnu.io.rxtx.SerialPorts=/dev/ttyACM0` in your server startup.
 Please consult the [forum](https://community.openhab.org) for the latest information.

+You may also need to add the `openhab` user to the `dialout` group.

 To use a networked CUL device for FS20 from ser2net, this line in `/etc/ser2net.conf` on the remote `<host>` will publish the serial interface (replace /dev/ttySP1 with whatever is appropriate):

 ```